-In the previous articles, we have learned How does the CNC wood router and CNC laser cutter work.
-In this article, we will further explain the CNC Plasma cutter and its application.
+CNC plasma cutting machine is also known as CNC Plasma cutter.
+Just as the CNC wood router and CNC laser cutting machine, the CNC Plasma cutter are also widely used for industrial cutting process.
 Before that, we must know what exactly does this plasma means.
 So, let’s dig in.

 What is Plasma?

-Plasma is the fourth state of the matter.
-We all are familiar with the three-states of them, namely solid-state, liquid-state, and the gas-state.
-From primary school, we have learned that these three forms of the element are vice versa.
-By heating them, we can change each of the states.
+Plasma is the fourth state of the matter besides solid-state, liquid-state, and the gas-state.
+By heating water, we can change its state to gas.
 If we further burn gas, it will turn into the ionized form.
 Finally, we call it a plasma.

 The basic structure of the plasma cutter has three main components.
 They are,